UPPMAX/linux-command-line-201/docs/sessions/scripting/README.md

 ---

-### Exercise 9: For loops with bash commands
+### Exercise 9: For loops with Bash commands

-Instead of iterating over names, we can iterate over something useful instead, such as the output of a bash command.
+Instead of iterating over names, we can iterate over something useful instead, such as the output of a Bash command.

-- Create a new bash script called `show_files.sh`.
+- Create a new Bash script called `show_files.sh`.
   The script should:
     - Store the output of `ls` in a variable called `filenames`
     - Per filename, show `I found a file called [filename]!`,